thompsizzle/cloud-infrastructures/AWS/EC2_hello_world/README.md

 ## Description

 Creates an AWS infrastructure with an EC2 instance, which displays Hello World.
-Returns the public IP address to the console.
+Returns the public IP address to the terminal.

 ## Installation and Usage